-Drawing on knowledge of the human life cycle set out in the national curriculum for science, Year 6 will have three additional lessons which includes age appropriate discussions on intimate adult relationships, adult sexuality and how a baby is conceived and born.
-Parents are given the right to excuse their child from these lessons only (see section 8 of this policy document).
+Drawing on knowledge of the human life cycle set out in the national curriculum for science, Year 6 will have one additional lesson which includes age-appropriate discussions on intimate adult relationships, adult sexuality and how a baby is conceived and born.
+Parents are given the right to excuse their child from this lesson only (see section 8 of this policy document).